Squirtul/arrose/README.md

 2. Insert your MicroSD into a separate computer and use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash it with PI OS 64-bit.

    Set (and remember) a hostname, username and password.
-The password **must** be the default "pi".
+The username **must** be the default "pi".
 Add your WiFi SSID (name) and password.
 Enable SSH through a password, and flash.

 4. Insert the MicroSD into your Pi and power on.
 Use your router's admin page to find the Pi's IP address, or plug a keyboard and monitor into the Pi and run "hostname -I" to find its IP.